 Mark’s last tour was at Pirbright Training Centre, where he was a Phase 1 Training Sergeant responsible for turning civvies into soldiers – a challenge he enjoyed.
 But his fiancée Karly, a serving soldier, started to notice that something was wrong.
 Mark says: “I wanted to soldier on.
 I wanted to say: ‘I can beat this.
 I can get through it.’
 But as time went on, it got increasingly worse and it became evident that this wasn’t the path for me.”

 Mark was diagnosed with complex PTSD and was medically discharged from the Army.
 All the while, he was grappling with the question of what to do next.
 Mark knew he wanted a career that would utilise his Army skills and training, but after two decades in the Forces he had no idea how to adapt to civilian life.
 Already a skilled mountain biker, he found himself drawn to the outdoors.

 “I find the mountain terrain, the beauty, the exposure, the limitlessness that you can achieve is just breath-taking.
 I get quite emotional when I’m in the mountains.
 I’m always looking for the next big challenge, the next big mountain, the next view, the next sight.”

 Our charity awarded grants for training and equipment, enabling Mark to complete an adventure training instructor course.
 Throughout our partnership with Barclays, he also received funding towards a mountain biking qualification.
-Mark is now a qualified outdoor instructor with dreams of one day having his own mountain centre.
-He and his fiancée Karly are both ambassadors for our charity.
+Mark is now a Senior Instructor Combined Cadet Force, Alleyn’s School, Dulwich.
+He and his wife Karly are both ambassadors for our charity.

 Mark says: “You’re never proud to admit you’re that soldier in need, but clearly I was.
 ABF The Soldiers’ Charity was there for me when I needed it most.”